Calcium acetate (By mouth)

 Calcium Acetate (KAL-see-um AS-e-tate)

-Helps control the amount of phosphorus in blood and is used for patients whose kidneys have stopped working.
+Helps control the amount of phosphorus in the blood and is used for patients whose kidneys have stopped working.

 When This Medicine Should Not Be Used